dbic/handbook/CONTRIBUTING.md

 ## Joining the community

-BIDS - the [Brain Imaging Data Structure](https://bids.neuroimaging.io/) - is a growing community of neuroimaging enthusiasts, and we want to make our resources accessible to and engaging for as many researchers as possible.
+DBIC - the [Dartmouth Brain Imaging Center](https://dartmouth.edu/dbic/) - is a growing community of neuroimaging enthusiasts, and we want to make our resources accessible to and engaging for as many researchers as possible.

-How do you know that you're a member of the BIDS community?
+How do you know that you're a member of the DBIC community?
 You're here!
-You know that BIDS exists!
+You know that DBIC exists!
 You're officially a member of the community.
 It's THAT easy!
 Welcome!

 Most of our discussions take place here in [GitHub issues](#understanding-issues).
 We also have a [bids-discussion](https://groups.google.com/forum/#!forum/bids-discussion) Google Group, although this is largely now an archive of previous conversations.

-Moving forward, we encourage all members to contribute here on [GitHub](https://github.com/bids-standard/bids-specification) or on the [NeuroStars](https://neurostars.org/tags/bids) Discourse Forum, under the `bids` tag.
+Moving forward, we encourage all members to contribute here on [GitHub](https://github.com/dbic/handbook) or on the [NeuroStars](https://neurostars.org/tags/bids) Discourse Forum, under the `bids` tag.

 To keep on top of new posts, please see this guide for setting your [topic notifications](https://meta.discourse.org/t/discourse-new-user-guide/96331#heading--topic-notifications).